Sign in

 Cathode Materials

-State-of-the-art cathode materials include lithium-metal oxides [such as LiCoO2, LiMn2O4, and Li(NixMnyCoz)O2], vanadium oxides, olivines (such as LiFePO4), and rechargeable lithium oxides.11,12 Layered oxides containing cobalt and nickel are the most studied materials for lithium-ion batteries.
-They show a high stability in the high-voltage range but cobalt has limited availability in nature and is toxic, which is a tremendous drawback for mass manufacturing.
-Manganese offers a low-cost substitution with a high thermal threshold and excellent rate capabilities but limited cycling behavior.
-Therefore, mixtures of cobalt, nickel, and manganese are often used to combine the best properties and minimize the drawbacks.
-Vanadium oxides have a large capacity and excellent kinetics.
-However, due to lithium insertion and extraction, the material tends to become amorphous, which limits the cycling behavior.
-Olivines are nontoxic and have a moderate capacity with low fade due to cycling, but their conductivity is low.
-Methods of coating the material have been introduced that make up for the poor conductivity, but it adds some processing costs to the battery.
+State-of-the-art cathode materials encompass lithium-metal oxides (e.g., LiCoO2, LiMn2O4, and Li(NixMnyCoz)O2), vanadium oxides, olivines (such as LiFePO4), and rechargeable lithium oxides.
+Layered oxides containing cobalt and nickel are the most extensively studied materials for lithium-ion batteries, showcasing high stability in the high-voltage range; however, cobalt's limited availability and toxicity pose drawbacks for mass production.
+Manganese offers a low-cost substitution with a high thermal threshold and excellent rate capabilities, albeit with limited cycling behavior.
+To combine the best properties while minimizing drawbacks, mixtures of cobalt, nickel, and manganese are frequently utilized.
+Vanadium oxides boast large capacity and excellent kinetics, but lithium insertion and extraction tend to render the material amorphous, limiting cycling behavior.
+Although olivines are non-toxic and possess moderate capacity with minimal cycling fade, their low conductivity is a significant limitation.
+Coating methods have been introduced to enhance conductivity, though at the cost of additional processing expenses.

 Anode Materials

-Anode materials are lithium, graphite, lithium-alloying materials, intermetallics, or silicon.11 Lithium seems to be the most straight forward material but shows problems with cycling behavior and dendritic growth, which creates short circuits.
-Carbonaceous anodes are the most utilized anodic material due to their low cost and availability.
-However, the theoretical capacity (372 mAh/g) is poor compared with the charge density of lithium (3,862 mAh/g).
-Some efforts with novel graphite varieties and carbon nanotubes have tried to increase the capacity but have come with the price of high processing costs.
-Alloy anodes and intermetallic compounds have high capacities but also show a dramatic volume change, resulting in poor cycling behavior.
-Efforts have been made to overcome the volume change by using nanocrystalline materials and by having the alloy phase (with Al, Bi, Mg, Sb, Sn, Zn, and others) in a nonalloying stabilization matrix (with Co, Cu, Fe, or Ni).
-Silicon has an extremely high capacity of 4,199 mAh/g, corresponding with a composition of Si5Li22.
-However, cycling behavior is poor, and capacity fading not yet understood.
+Anode materials include lithium, graphite, lithium-alloying materials, intermetallics, or silicon.
+Lithium may appear straightforward but faces cycling behavior issues and dendritic growth that can cause short circuits.
+Carbonaceous anodes are the most commonly utilized due to their low cost and availability; however, the theoretical capacity (372 mAh/g) pales in comparison to lithium's charge density (3,862 mAh/g).
+Attempts to improve capacity through novel graphite varieties and carbon nanotubes have incurred high processing costs.
+Alloy anodes and intermetallic compounds offer high capacities but exhibit drastic volume changes, leading to poor cycling behavior.
+There are efforts to address volume changes by utilizing nanocrystalline materials and placing the alloy phase (with Al, Bi, Mg, Sb, Sn, Zn, etc.) within a non-alloying stabilization matrix (with Co, Cu, Fe, or Ni).
+Silicon provides an extremely high capacity (4,199 mAh/g), corresponding to a composition of Si5Li22, yet struggles with cycling behavior and unexplained capacity fading.

 Electrolytes

-A safe and long-lasting battery needs a robust electrolyte that can withstand existing voltage and high temperatures and that has a long shelf life while offering a high mobility for lithium ions.
-Types include liquid, polymer, and solid-state electrolytes.11 Liquid electrolytes are mostly organic, solventbased electrolytes containing LiBC4O8 (LiBOB), LiPF6, Li[PF3(C2F5)3], or similar.
-The most important consideration is their flammability; the bestperforming solvents have low boiling points and have flash points around 30°C. Therefore, venting or explosion of the cell and subsequently the battery pose a danger.
-Electrolyte decomposition and highly exothermic side reactions in lithium-ion batteries can create an effect known as &#;thermal runaway.&#; Thus, selection of an electrolyte often involves a tradeoff between flammability and electrochemical performance.
+A robust electrolyte is essential for a safe and long-lasting battery.
+It should withstand existing voltage and high temperatures, possess long shelf life, and provide high lithium ion mobility.
+Types encompass liquid, polymer, and solid-state electrolytes.
+Liquid electrolytes are predominantly organic, solvent-based systems containing LiBC4O8 (LiBOB), LiPF6, Li[PF3(C2F5)3], or similar.
+A key concern is flammability, as optimal solvents have low boiling points and flash points around 30°C, posing a risk of cell venting or explosion.
+Electrolyte decomposition and highly exothermic side reactions can trigger thermal runaway within lithium-ion batteries; thus, selecting an electrolyte involves balancing flammability with electrochemical performance.

-Separators have built-in thermal shutdown mechanisms, and additional external sophisticated thermal management systems are added to the modules and battery packs.
-Ionic liquids are under consideration due to their thermal stability but have major drawbacks, such as lithium dissolution out of the anode.
+Separators incorporate thermal shutdown mechanisms, and sophisticated thermal management systems are often integrated into modules and battery packs.
+Ionic liquids are being considered for their thermal stability, yet significant drawbacks persist, such as lithium dissolution from the anode.

-Polymer electrolytes are ionically conductive polymers.
-They are often mixed in composites with ceramic nanoparticles, resulting in higher conductivities and resistance to higher voltages.
-In addition, due to their high viscosity and quasi-solid behavior, polymer electrolytes could inhibit lithium dendrites from growing13 and could therefore be used with lithium metal anodes.
+Polymer electrolytes consist of ionically conductive polymers, often mixed with ceramic nanoparticles to achieve higher conductivity and increased voltage resistances.
+Due to their high viscosity and quasi-solid behavior, polymer electrolytes may also hinder the growth of lithium dendrites and could potentially be used with lithium metal anodes.

-Solid electrolytes are lithium-ion conductive crystals and ceramic glasses.
-They show a very poor low-temperature performance because the lithium mobility in the solid is greatly reduced at low temperatures.
-In addition, solid electrolytes need special deposition conditions and temperature treatments to obtain acceptable behavior, making them extremely expensive in use, although they eliminate the need for separators and the risk of thermal runaway.
+Solid electrolytes are lithium-ion conductive crystals and ceramic glasses, though they exhibit poor low-temperature performance due to severely reduced lithium mobility in the solid at lower temperatures.
+Moreover, solid electrolytes necessitate special deposition conditions and temperature treatments, making them costly to implement, albeit they eliminate the need for separators and mitigate the risk of thermal runaway.

 Separators

-A good review of separator materials and needs is provided by P. Arora and Z. Zhang.14 As its name suggests, the battery separator separates the two electrodes physically from each other, thus avoiding a short circuit.
-In the case of a liquid electrolyte, the separator is a foam material that is soaked with the electrolyte and holds it in place.
-It needs to be an electronic insulator while having minimal electrolyte resistance, maximum mechanical stability, and chemical resistance to degradation in the highly electrochemically active environment.
-In addition, the separator often has a safety feature, called &#;thermal shutdown;&#; at elevated temperatures, it melts or closes its pores to shut down the lithium-ion transport without losing its mechanical stability.
-Separators are either synthesized in sheets and assembled with the electrodes or deposited onto one electrode in situ.
-Costwise, the latter is the preferable method but poses some other synthesis, handling, and mechanical problems.
-Solid-state electrolytes and some polymer electrolytes need no separator.
+A comprehensive overview of separator materials and requirements is provided by P. Arora and Z. Zhang.
+The battery separator ensures physical separation between the two electrodes to prevent short circuits.
+In liquid electrolyte configurations, the separator is composed of a foam material that absorbs the electrolyte, maintaining it in position.
+It must serve as an electronic insulator while minimizing electrolyte resistance, maximizing mechanical stability, and resisting chemical degradation in the highly electrochemically active environment.
+Moreover, the separator typically features a safety mechanism termed "thermal shutdown," where elevated temperatures cause it to melt or seal its pores to halt lithium ion transport without compromising mechanical stability.
+Separators may be synthesized in sheets and combined with electrodes or deposited onto one electrode in situ; the latter method is preferred from a cost perspective, though it entails additional synthesis, handling, and mechanical challenges.
+Solid-state electrolytes and some polymer electrolytes do not require separators.

 PROCESSING AND MANUFACTURING

-Battery discharge is based on the diffusion of lithium ions from the anode to the cathode through the current collector, as shown in Figure 2.
-This moving mechanism is primarily based on diffusion processes: delivering lithium ions to the surface of the anode, transitioning to and diffusion through the electrolyte, and transitioning to and diffusion into the cathode.
-Diffusion is the most limiting factor in high-current discharge and charge as well as in low temperature performance.
-In addition, the intercalation and deintercalation processes create a volume change in the active electrode materials.
-This repeated process due to cycling can initiate cracks and can lead to eventual fracture with the result of unusable active electrode material due to disconnection to the current collector or a short circuit and&#;in case of lithium-metal batteries&#;a safety hazard due to roughening of the anode and dendritic growth.
+Battery discharge relies on the diffusion of lithium ions from the anode to the cathode through the current collector, as depicted in Figure 2.
+This movement is chiefly governed by diffusion processes that provide lithium ions to the surface of the anode, transitioning through the electrolyte, and then diffusing into the cathode.
+Diffusion represents the most limiting factor in high-current discharge/charge scenarios and also affects performance at low temperatures.
+Additionally, intercalation and deintercalation processes introduce volume changes in the active electrode materials, and the cycling repetition can induce cracks, ultimately leading to the unusable active electrode material due to disconnection from the current collector or creating a short circuit—and in the case of lithium-metal batteries, posing safety risks from dendritic growth and roughening of the anode.

-Efforts in materials processing and manufacturing to increase performance and to manage unavoidable volume change have been leading toward composite materials with micro- and nanoscaled particles.
-Nanoparticles can accommodate volume change with minimal risk of crack initiation, and their micro-scaled agglomerates and composites result in minimal diffusion path lengths through the slow diffusion phases (electrodes).
-A strong focus is on packing density to maximize active material content, open porosity to access the electrolyte, and electronic continuity to guarantee charge exchange to the current collectors.
+Advancements in material processing and manufacturing aim to enhance performance and manage unavoidable volume changes, with a focus on composite materials featuring micro- and nanoscaled particles.
+Nanoparticles can adapt to volume changes while minimizing the risk of crack initiation, and the micro-scaled agglomerates and composites yield minimal diffusion path lengths through the slower-diffusing phases (electrodes).
+A priority lies in optimizing packing density to maximize active material content, ensuring open porosity for electrolyte access, and maintaining electronic continuity for efficient charge exchange to the current collectors.

-Cylindrical cells are manufactured and assembled as follows.
-The electrolytes are formed from pastes of active material powders, binders, solvents, and additives and are fed to coating machines to be spread on current collector foils, such as aluminum for the cathode side and copper for the anode side.
-Subsequent calendaring for homogeneous thickness and particle size is followed by slitting to the correct width.
-The components are then stacked to separator-anode-separator cathode stacks followed by winding to cylindrical cells, insertion in cylindrical cases, and welding of a conducting tab.
-The cells are then filled with electrolyte.
-The electrolyte has to wet the separator, soak in, and wet the electrodes.
-The wetting and soaking process is the slowest step and therefore is the determining factor in the speed of the line.
-All other needed insulators, seals, and safety devices are then attached and connected.
-Then, the cells are charged the first time and tested.
-Often cells have to be vented during the first charge.
-First charging cycles follow sophisticated protocols to enhance the performance, cycling behavior, and service life of the cells.
-Recently, efforts have been made in combined and hybrid processing, such as direct deposition of separators onto electrodes and rapid heat treatments.
+Cylindrical cells are manufactured and assembled through several steps.
+The electrolytes, formed from pastes containing active material powders, binders, solvents, and additives, are fed into coating machines that spread them over current collector foils (aluminum for the cathode and copper for the anode).
+This is followed by calendaring to achieve uniform thickness and particle size, subsequently slitting to correct widths.
+The components are then structured into separator-anode-separator-cathode stacks, wound into cylindrical cells, inserted into cylindrical cases, and welded with a conducting tab.
+Electrolyte is then introduced, requiring the separator to be wetted and thoroughly soaked into the electrodes.
+This wetting and soaking process represents the slowest step, thus dictating production speed.
+Required insulators, seals, and safety devices are added and connected.
+Finally, cells undergo initial charging and testing; they often require venting during the first charge.
+Initial charging cycles follow extensive protocols designed to enhance performance, cycling behavior, and service life of the cells.
+Recent initiatives have started combining and hybrid processing approaches, such as direct deposition of separators onto electrodes and rapid heat treatments.

-The battery pack requirements for HEVs are different from those for PHEVs and EVs.6 The DOE&#;s program production price targets are $500 to $800 for HEV battery packs and $1,700 to $3,400 for the PHEV battery packs.
+The battery pack requirements for HEVs differ from those needed for PHEVs and EVs.
+The DOE’s program production price targets stand at $500 to $800 for HEV battery packs and $1,700 to $3,400 for PHEV battery packs.

 Material Needs and Raw Material Cost

-The raw material needs and costs are based on a study by L. Gaines and R. Cuenza.15 A standard cylindrical cell is the so-called &#; cell&#; (18 mm wide and 65 mm long) which has a total mass of about 40 g (including inactive material and packaging) and a capacity of about 1.35 Ah.16 The masses of material needed for HEV and EV battery cells are shown in Table I.
+The raw material needs and costs stem from a study conducted by L. Gaines and R. Cuenza.
+A standard cylindrical cell is referred to as the "18650" cell (18 mm wide and 65 mm long) with a total mass of roughly 40 g (including inactive materials and packaging) and a capacity of about 1.35 Ah.
+The material masses required for HEV and EV battery cells are presented in Table I.

-From Table I, one can estimate that a cell&#;s capacity roughly scales with its mass.
-Although the packaging as a part of the whole for a large battery is smaller than for a small battery, the total mass of a 10 Ah cell is roughly 325 g and the total mass of a 100 Ah cell is roughly 3,430 g.
-Thus, the cost calculations for materials can be made by scaling up the costs of materials in an cell by a factor of 10 for HEVs and by a factor of 100 for EVs.
-Most battery designs result in batteries with a total of about 100 cells in a number of modules (such as 12 × 8, 10 × 10, or similar).
+From Table I, one can observe that a cell’s capacity approximately scales with its mass.
+Though packaging for larger batteries constitutes a smaller fraction than that for smaller batteries, the total mass for a 10 Ah cell is about 325 g, and for a 100 Ah cell, it is approximately 3,430 g.
+Thus, material cost estimates can be calculated by scaling up the costs of materials in an 18650 cell by a factor of 10 for HEVs and by a factor of 100 for EVs.
+Most battery designs consist of about 100 cells compartmentalized into several modules (such as 12 × 8, 10 × 10, etc.).

 Related links: